sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 ### Overview

-Use the `build.sh` script in the root of the sas-container-recipes/build.sh directory.
+Use the `build.sh` script in the root of the directory: sas-container-recipes/build.sh.
 You will be able to pass in the base image, tag what you want to build from, and provide any addons to create your custom image.
-The following examples use a mirror URL, which is [strongly recommended](Tips#create-a-local-mirror-repository).
+The following examples use a mirror repository, which is [strongly recommended](Tips#create-a-local-mirror-repository).

 To see what options can be used, run the following: